Butter tart with a twist is a Brazilian-Canadian version of the classic butter tart. Ours takes, prunes, coconut flakes, and cashew nuts. So good!

 Hi there!

-There is one dish -- or more precisely, a dessert-- in particular that I would like to share with you, or at least its Brazilian fusion version: the famous Butter Tart... but with a twist.
+There is one dish - or more precisely, a dessert-- in particular that I would like to share with you.
+Actually, its Brazilian fusion version: the famous Butter Tart... but with a twist.
 Just saying these two little words makes my mouth water.
-This precious culinary jewel is so popular and delicious that is considered by some as Canada's national dish, along with another dish called Poutine.
+Canadians consider this precious culinary jewel so popular and delicious ...
+They considered it a national dish, along with another dish called Poutine.

 "Butter tarts are unique to Canada and consist of pastry shells that are filled with a sweet mixture of butter, brown sugar and eggs.
 Some say Butter Tarts descend from the American Pecan Pie or even the British Treacle Tart, but history neither confirms nor denies these claims.
 So proud are we of our Butter Tarts that Marie Nightingale tells us in her book 'Out of Old Nova Scotia Kitchens' that "even today at County fairs there are special awards for the best butter tarts, and this award is vied for and coveted by the winner."